American Airlines threatens to cancel some Boeing Max orders

 That has made it more difficult to finance planes.
 United Airlines and Southwest Airlines found foreign lenders who agreed in April and May to buy Max jets and lease them to the airlines, but those carriers are in stronger financial situations than American.

-American has accepted $5.8 billion in federal aid to pay workers, reached tentative agreement on a $4.75 billion federal loan, and lined up billions more in available cash from private lenders to survive the travel downturn.
+Airlines have canceled orders for more than 400 Max planes so far this year, and 320 are no longer certain enough to count in Boeing’s backlog.
+Some were dropped because the airline buyer ran into financial problems, while others were swapped for different Boeing planes.
+The company had taken 4,619 orders through May.

 Air travel in the U.S. fell about 95% from the beginning of March until mid-April.
 Traffic has recovered slightly since then, but remains down more than 70% from a year ago.
+With little revenue coming in, airlines are slashing spending and preparing to furlough thousands of workers this fall.

+American has accepted $5.8 billion in federal aid to pay workers through Sept.
+30, reached tentative agreement on a $4.75 billion federal loan, and lined up billions more in available cash from private lenders to survive the travel downturn.